40+ Colorado Elopement & Micro-Wedding Spots

 Accessibility: The road is typically open between June and November (weather permitting)

-Located just west of Fort Collins, Lory State Park is a beautiful spot for outdoor elopements as well as larger weddings of up to 100 people.
+Why couples love it: Located just west of Fort Collins, Lory State Park is a beautiful spot for outdoor elopements as well as larger weddings of up to 100 people.
 The landscape features stunning views of the foothills, wide open meadows, and Horsetooth Reservoir also.
-For more details or to secure your date, reach out to Colorado Parks and Wildlife.

 Accessibility: Easily accessible with hiking trails available, open year-round.